judgels/judgels/docs/jophiel_setup.rst

 jophiel.idToken.key.private
     An RSA private key for generating ID token required for OpenID Connect protocol.
 You can generate one using :code:`ssh-keygen` command.
 Make sure to select RSA as the algorithm.

+jophiel.client.{labels, targets}
+    The list of public Judgels Play applications you want to inform to the users on the welcome page.
+This is useful in order to users that have just logged in not to get lost in SSO.
+Put the list of URLs in **targets**, and the corresponding link labels in **labels**.

 noreply.{name, email}
     The name and email of "noreply" user for sending user account related emails.